 Sequence Tasks Phase 1 Optional: To use the SAN transport type, set up the datastore on Fibre Channel or iSCSI.
 In this configuration, the VMware backup host must be able to access the datastore over the SAN.
-Note: The NetBackup appliance does not support iSCSI.
 Phase 2 Install the VMware ESX server and virtual machines.
 Phase 3 Install VMware Tools on the virtual machines that you plan to back up.
 Phase 4 Optional: install a vCenter (or VirtualCenter) server.